chef/chef-web-docs/chef_master/source/config_rb_optional_settings.rst

 .. tag knife_using_knife_rb

-In addition to the default settings in a config.rb file, there are other subcommand-specific settings that can be added.
+In addition to the default settings in a knife config.rb file, there are other subcommand-specific settings that can be added.
 When a subcommand is run, knife will use:

 #.
 A value passed via the command-line
 #.
 A value contained in the config.rb file